Forgotten Trek is a personal, not-for-profit website about Star Trek concept art and history, created and maintained by Nick Ottens.

 - Star Trek Stages History: Pat Suwalski maps the history of the Paramount sound stages used in Star Trek.

-- Third Wave Design: Star Trek design and a lengthy interview with Richard Taylor, the first art director of The Motion Picture.
+- Third Wave Design: Star Trek design and a long interview with Richard Taylor, the first art director of The Motion Picture.

 - Trekplace: Greg Tyler has analysis and interviews with such Star Trek luminaries as Shane Johnson and Franz Joseph.